 But what do you do when the stitch is longer than three threads, like this Diagonal Gobelin?

-You split up the longer stitches into shorter one.
-This version of Cocktail Stitch, divides every other stitch, but since there are two types of divisions in this over four stitch, you could alternate between the two.
+You split up the longer stitches into shorter ones.
+This version of Cocktail Stitch, divides every other stitch, but since there are two types of divisions in this over four stitches, you could alternate between the two.

 You can do this division with most stitches.
 When you do, you will find that sometimes internal stitch patterns occur, so test out a small block on a scrap of canvas before committing.